ssmythe/learn_spanish/README.md

 These beginning reader books are excellent for building reading skills, vocabulary, and grammar.
 Each reader is between 8 to 16 pages long.
 There are pictures most every page to give context and clues as to what's going on.

-# Method for Learning Stories
+# Method for Reading Stories

 ```
 Note: this method was developed by ChatGPT as I was analyzing this story.
 It was a fantastic collaboration to help me get the nuances of the story.
 ```

-# Method for Spanish Story Analysis

 ## Method Steps